slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/05-configuration.md

 _all_ of the password parameters!)

-After updating the certificate and configuration, restart the SlipStream™ server.
+After updating the certificate and configuration, restart the SlipStream server.

 ### Using a Self-signed Certificate

 The advantage of a self-signed certificate is that it can be created with no cost.
 The disadvantage is that it is not trusted by default by web browsers nor by the java distributions.
-The SlipStream™ server and client can be configured to trust the self-signed certificate.
+The SlipStream server and client can be configured to trust the self-signed certificate.
 Web browsers will generally warn users that the certificate is not trusted, but give the user the option to ignore the warning.

 Follow the instructions found on the web to create a self-signed certificate.
-Then use the same procedure to install this for the SlipStream™ server.
+Then use the same procedure to install this for the SlipStream server.

 ## Examples

-A set of examples that demonstrate the main features of SlipStream™ are installed with the `slipstream-client` package on the machine, but are not installed in the service by default.
+A set of examples that demonstrate the main features of SlipStream are installed with the `slipstream-client` package on the machine, but are not installed in the service by default.